isaaguilar/bevy-multiplayer/README.md

 This project creates a basic multiplayer environment where each client controls a colored square.
 The server maintains an authoritative state of all connected players and collectable boxes in the world.

-**How it works:**

-- The client predicts its own movement locally and sends directional input to the server each frame.
-- The server simulates the movement using that input and sends back position corrections tagged with the corresponding frame number.
-- The client reconciles its predicted movement against these authoritative positions and smooths out any errors.
+- Server-rendered physics / full server authority on position.
 - Players can collect boxes by moving near them.
 The server handles collection validation and broadcasts which boxes should be despawned to all clients.
-- Remote players are spawned and synchronized using lightweight position updates.
+- Remote players are spawned and despawned.